 Facing breastfeeding challenges

 The American Academy of Pediatrics recommends feeding babies only breast milk for the first six months, and nursing alongside other foods through the end of the first year.
 But many mothers aren’t able to follow those recommendation because they

 lack the resources and support they need to keep breastfeeding.

-We understand how hard it can be to breastfeed continuously, especially if you’re a working mother who needs to pump breast milk in order to feed your baby while you’re
+We understand how hard it can be to breastfeed continuously, especially if you’re a working mother who needs to pump breast milk in order to feed your baby while you’re away.

 Common issues include: